BasLangenberg/BasLangenberg.github.io/_posts/2015-06-17-Fillout-on-the-dots.md

 ---
 layout: post
-title: fillout on the dots
+title: fill out on the dots
 ---

 It seems like holiday is almost over.
 When my daughter was born on the first of June, I took three weeks of for getting to know her and assist mom with the changes.
 Of course I needed to get myself in a different gear to.
 I am a new daddy again and I could not be more excited.